glowkeeper/P3D/docs/unityFundamentals.md

 Click on "Space [Keyboard]" and then save the asset by clicking the "Save Asset" tab (above where you have named the action Jump in the window).

-That is the input system set up, we now need to add it to the ball.
+That is the input system set up.
+You now need to add it to the ball.
 Select the ball in the Hierarchy so that it appears in the inspector window and "add component".
 Select "Input" then "PlayerInput".
 Now drag the myControl action asset on to the Actions box in the Player Input component.

 ![player Input](./images/unityFundamentalsimage9.png)

-We now need to create a script to do something.
-Before creating a script launch VisualStudio from the software hub on the desktop.
+You now need to create a script to make the ball do something.
+You should launch Visual Studio Code so that you're ready to write the script.

 Now go back to Unity and create a new script using the add component button on the Ball object and call it "myBall".
-Open the script by double clicking on the script in the assets folder and selecting to launch it in VisualStudio.
+Open the script by double clicking on the script in the assets folder.
+It should load in Visual Studio Code.

 Add the Input System by adding the following line at the top of your script:

 `using UnityEngine.InputSystem;`

-By default you have already created a method that is called when we hit the space bar called OnJump().
+By default you have already created a method that is called when we hit the space bar called `OnJump()`.
 You associated this method with the Jump action by using this pattern to name it:

 `public void On[Action Name Goes Here]().`